delejos/WindowsBackups/README.md

-This was created as part of a learning exercise, as a source to use PowerShell.
+Disclaimer: This was created as part of a learning exercise, as a source to use PowerShell.
 Yes, Robocopy exist and can do a much better job than this alternative.
 Again, it's just an exercise.
 # Incremental Backup Script

 This PowerShell script performs incremental backups of specified source folders to a destination path.
 It tracks changes using a manifest file and logs all operations for debugging and auditing purposes.